 In 2018, I was privileged to be elected to Southampton City Council by my constituents in Peartree ward.
 It is a joy to spend time with people, understanding the issues they care about and working on their behalf to make Southampton an even more fantastic place for them to live.
 My particular interests are economic development, sustainable transport and digital transformation.
 I want to see Southampton become a vibrant hub for innovation.

 My interest in solving technical problems lead me to join the brilliant and talented team at Roke Manor Research a few years ago.
 Here, I spend most of my time designing and implementing software, and consulting on cyber security, risk management and horizon scanning.
 I have also been privileged to be invited to speak on some of my most passionate topics, such as at Cyber UK.

 Most recently, alongside my main work in engineering, I have been undertaking post-graduate research towards my PhD at the University of Southampton by considering the capacity for semantic modelling to be used to assist the analysis of the threat landscape for SMEs and to inform the use and development of the Cyber Essentials framework.

 When I'm not working, we enjoy adventure.
 I love to be in the snow (preferably on a pair of skis), in the mountains or on a bike.
-I also play the piano and am feebly learning the guitar.
+I also play the piano and enjoy reading anything non-fiction.